Section 3. Backup iPhone to computer to avoid iCloud backup issues

 This might be your last resort.
 Before that, you need to backup iPhone to computer with iTunes or other software because it means erasing your iPhone.
 Go to iPhone Settings > General > Reset > Reset All Setting, and erase the data to refresh your iPhone and then set up the iPhone with your backup on computer.

-Saving data with cloud tools might be complex and it is likely to harm your privacy.
 You might come across all kinds of problems like uploading items to include about 1 minute remaining.
-If so, you could save iPhone data to your computer with FoneTool.
+And if all the methods above can't help you fix this, you can also backup your iPhone to your computer with FoneTool.
 It is a free professional iPhone backup software.
-You could use it to backup all iPhone data to a computer/external disk.
+You could use it to backup all iPhone data to a computer/external disk

 If you have your own home server like NAS, FoneTool would help you easily backup iPhone to NAS.